bluewaysw/pcgeos/README.md

 # Collaboration

 We are on https://bluewaysw.slack.com/ for more efficient collaboration.
-If you are an collaborator by issuing an pull request and you are registered at blog.bluewaysw.de for MyGEOS you will be invided to join us.
+If you are a collaborator by issuing a pull request and you are registered at blog.bluewaysw.de for MyGEOS you will be invited to join us.
 Welcome!